 Use The Right Eye Drops

-If you’re not used to wearing lenses you might find that your eyes get drier than usual.
+If you’re not used to wearing lenses you’ll probably find that your eyes get drier than usual.
 Eyedrops are a great solution, but not all of them are suitable for use with contact lenses.
-Make sure you check the packaging and only use eyedrops that can be used with lenses.
+Make sure you check the packaging and only use eye drops that can be used with lenses.

 Practice Before the Big Night

 Contact lens wearers make putting lenses in and taking them out look easy.
 It’s not.
 It takes lots of practice to be able to do it.
-In the beginning you’ll likely spend a lot of time trying to get those suckers in your eye, and your eyes will probably be red and bloodshot from the ordeal.
+In the beginning, you’ll likely spend a lot of time trying to get those suckers in your eye, and your eyes will end up red and bloodshot from the ordeal.

 Make sure you try them out beforehand so you know you can get them in and out easily.
 Plus, if you haven’t worn that brand of lenses before then you might want to wear them for a few hours so you can see how your eyes feel in them.